Speakers

 Chief Executive Officer, Stratford Finance

 Angelina is a Certified Public Accountant in the United States, Hong Kong, Australia, and New Zealand.
-She holds a bachelor’s degree from the University of Southern California, an MBA from Pepperdine University, an LLB from the University of Hong Kong/Manchester Metropolitan University, and an LLM from Harvard Law School.
+She holds degrees in finance, accounting, business, and law from the University of Southern California, Pepperdine University, the University of Hong Kong / Manchester Metropolitan University, and Harvard Law School.

 Claudio Latorre Ibáñez